djwhsdj/KERNTROL/README.md

 ### utilization_pattern_run_script.py
 * This code operates the pattern-based pruning methods (PatDNN, Random, PConv) with various entries.

-* Note that, for a fair comparison, we assumed that all pattern have the block-wise pattern dimension.
+* Note that, for a fair comparison, we assumed that all pattern have the row-wise pattern dimension.

 ## Mapping methods